Public Disclosure of Documents

 Strategic Mandate Agreement

 The Strategic Mandate Agreements (SMAs) between individual universities and the Ministry of Advanced Education and Skills Development (the ministry) outline the role that each university currently performs in the post-secondary education system and how it will build on its current strengths to achieve its vision and help drive system-wide objectives articulated by the ministry’s Differentiation Policy Framework.
-Please view the 2015-2016 Strategic Mandate Agreement (PDF) and 2017-2020 Strategic Mandate Agreement (PDF).
+Please view the 2015-2016 Strategic Mandate Agreement (PDF), 2017-2020 Strategic Mandate Agreement (PDF) and 2020-2025 Strategic Mandate Agreement (PDF).

 Strategic Mandate Statement